 Next, check the size; a heavy fruit means the seeds hold more juice, while a lighter one has seeds which are already dry (over-ripe) or smaller (not ready).
 Give the pomegranate a firm tap.
 Ripe fruits will have a hollow somewhat metallic sound.
 Pomegranates stop ripening as soon as they’re picked so leaving the fruit in a paper bag or out for a few days won’t let them “mature”.
 Pomegranates should be eaten as soon as they’re picked.

 So instead of big box fruit that’s transported from across the country, it’s better to buy yours straight from a local farmer’s market or a produce stand.
 These vendors are more likely to have freshly picked pomegranates.
 The best in-season pomegranates are between September and February, and then again from March to May.

-2. Choose your weapons – a pairing knife
+Step 2: Choose your weapons – a paring knife

 First, you need to break through the tough outer husk.
 Slice off a sliver from the bottom of the pomegranate.
 This way, the fruit can stand steadily on top of the cutting board.
 Then use the tip of the knife to cut around the base of the top crown.
 Cut about 1/2 an inch deep, just enough to go through the membrane without piercing through the fruit.
 Dispose the crown.

 Next, make shallow cuts from top to bottom all around the whole pomegranate between the ridges.
 These are where the inner light membranes are.
 A standard pomegranate should have about six cuts.
 Next, place your thumbs in the top centre of the pomegranate and gently tear open the fruit.
 It should come apart easily without spilling the juice.